 Available Sulphur in soil (kg ha-1):

-Data pertaining to available Sulphur in soil (kg ha-1) has recorded at both the year during the investigation.
-The crop growth has been presented in table no. 5.
-The pooled analysis data on available Sulphur in soil (kg ha-1) of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum available Sulphur in soil (kg ha-1) (15.73 kg ha-1). followed by I2 (One Irrigation at pre-flowering). and the lowest available Sulphur in soil (14.45 kg ha-1) recorded under the treatment of I1 Control (No irrigation).
+Data pertaining to available Sulphur in soil , were presented in Table 5.
+The pooled analysis data indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) improved maximum available Sulphur in soil (15.73 kg ha-1), followed by I2 (One Irrigation at pre-flowering). and the lowest available Sulphur in soil (14.45 kg ha-1) recorded under the treatment of I1 Control (No irrigation).
+Soil moisture enhanced nutrient availability, hence its improved uptake.

-The pooled analysis of data on available Sulphur in soil (kg ha-1) in soil similarly influenced by different nutrient management practices at maximum available Sulphur in soil (kg ha-1) was recorded (15.81 kg ha-1) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
-Which was being at par with T4 and T2.
-However, the lowest available Sulphur in soil (kg ha-1) was recorded (14.59 kg ha-1) under the treatment T1 (RDF 120:60:40).
+The pooled analysis of data on available Sulphur in soil were also influenced by different nutrient management practices.
+The maximum available Sulphur in soil recorded was 15.81 kg ha-1 with the application of treatment T5 , Which did not differ significantly from T4 and T2 values.
+However, the lowest available Sulphur in soil was 14.59 kg ha-1 , recorded for treatment T1 (RDF 120:60:40).

-Available Boron in soil (kg ha-1): Data presenting to available boron in soil (kg ha-1) has recorded at both the year during the investigation.
-The crop growth has been presented in table no. 5.
-The pooled analysis data on available boron in soil (kg ha-1) of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum available boron in soil (kg ha-1) (35.25 kg ha-1). followed by I2 (One Irrigation at pre-flowering). and the lowest available boron in soil (28.19 kg ha-1) recorded under the treatment of I1 Control (No irrigation).
+Available Boron in soil (kg ha-1):

+Table 5 shows available boron content in the soil for both years of study.
+The pooled analysis data on available boron in soil indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) recorded maximum available boron in soil (35.25 kg ha-1), followed by I2 (One Irrigation at pre-flowering). and the lowest available boron in soil (28.19 kg ha-1) recorded under the treatment of I1 Control (No irrigation).

-The pooled analysis of data on available boron in soil (kg ha-1) in soil similarly influenced by different nutrient management practices at maximum available boron in soil (kg ha-1) was recorded (35.49 kg ha-1) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
+The pooled analysis of data on available boron in the soil indicate the influence of different nutrient management practices at maximising available boron in soil.
+It was found that the soil boron content was most (35.49 kg ha-1) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
 Which was being at par with T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS).
 And treatment T3 and T2 is higher over rest of the treatment.
-However, the lowest available boron in soil (kg ha-1) was recorded (29.68 kg ha-1) under the treatment T1 (RDF 120:60:40).
+However, the lowest available boron in soil was recorded (29.68 kg ha-1) under the treatment T1 (RDF ).

+Similar trends were obtained from the studies that portrayed the importance of soil moisture in plant nutrition and the obvious impacts of adequate crop nutrition on crop quality.

 Table No. 5.
-Effect of irrigation scheduling & foliar application of phosphorus, sulphur, and boron on soil character in mustard crop during 2023 and 2024.
+Effects of irrigation scheduling and treatments on sulphur and boron content of soil used to grow mustard in 2023 and 2024.